babywipez/Draft-Order-Randomizer/README.md

 # Draft-Order-Randomizer
-A basic Python program that will randomize a 12 team Fantasy Football draft order
+A basic Python program that will randomize Fantasy Football draft order given any list size.

 The randomizer dynamically uses the length of the given list of league members to generate a new randomized order.
 Just replace the names in the program with